By Kellie Gentry Hussmann

 Southard said the funds are mostly used for the general operations of the garden, however, they are always looking for new projects that keep the garden relevant to its patrons.
 More than 5,000 school aged children visit the garden each year.
 He and his staff are currently in the planning stages for a canopy tour at the garden.

-“Our vision is to build a children’s garden that is universally accessible with one of the largest tree house in the United States, so kids of all abilities can experience fun and learning in the outdoors,” he said excitedly.
+“Our vision is to build a children’s garden that is universally accessible with one of the largest tree houses in the United States, so kids of all abilities can experience fun and learning in the outdoors,” he said excitedly.

 Endowments through the foundation and an upcoming campaign will fund the project, he said.
 “The Cumberland Community Foundation is our most important partner in terms of building the legacy of philanthropy and helping the nonprofits learn about sustainability.”